by Nicole Berardoni M.D, Tory McJunkin M.D, and Paul Lynch M.D

 Vertebral Body Fracture Diagnosis

 All patients over the age of 50 who present with the acute onset of lower back pain should be evaluated for vertebral body fractures.
-The pain may be relieved by laying down and is exacerbated with activity.
+The pain may be relieved by lying down and is exacerbated with activity.
 Your physician will perform a physical exam and may find tenderness over the vertebrae as well as kyphosis (curving of the spine).
-Other manifestations of nerve involvement include constipation, loss of lower extremity reflexes, and the sensory function.
+Other manifestations of nerve involvement include constipation, loss of lower extremity reflexes, and loss of sensory function.
 The physician may also order radiological imaging.
-The plain x-ray may be diagnostic enough because commonly seen is the classic wedge-shaped vertebral body with narrowing of the anterior portion in most compression fractures.
-However, depending on the clinical suspicion and history obtained the physician may want to order additional studies such as MRI, CT scan, or a bone scan.
+The X-ray may be diagnostic enough because commonly seen is the classic wedge-shaped vertebral body with narrowing of the anterior portion in most compression fractures.
+However, depending on the clinical suspicion and history obtained, the physician may want to order additional studies such as MRI, CT scan, or a bone scan.

 Vertebral Body Fracture TreatmentPharmacologic treatments such as NSAIDs and analgesics are used in the acute management of pain.
 Although these may help relieve discomfort, they do not correct the underlying problem causing the pain.
 Also, an unfortunate side effect to NSAIDs is that they have been shown to increase gastrointestinal bleeding in the elderly.
 Patients can also be treated with a short time of bed rest, however, prolonged inactivity is contraindicated.